Holistic Sensory Movement

-Sensory movement therapy can emphasize a combination of several approaches:
+Sensory movement can emphasize a combination of several approaches:

-- bring about an awareness and attention to inner sensations
+- brings about an awareness and attention to inner sensations and pain points

-- increase the ease and efficiency of the body in motion
+- increases the ease and efficiency of the body in motion

 - appreciation of the body “as movement” instead of a mass that simply walks through space

-HSM is a non-impact, graceful, and gentle way to move the joints and bones.
+HSM is a non-impact, graceful, and gentle way to move your bones, joints and muscles.
 Many other movement forms are either high-impact, faster paced, repetitive, routine-based, or you need various equipment.
-The purpose behind sensory movement is exploration, sensation and listening to the body.
-We treat the body as an integrated whole as you explore individual pain points and how joins are conected.
+The purpose behind sensory movement is exploration, sensation and learning to listen to your body.
+We treat the body as an integrated whole as you explore individual pain points, muscle groups, and how joins are connected.
 You will sense how far your muscles and tendons can twist, stretch, bend, tighten and flex, while also exploring balance, grace, stability, and form.

 Our modern lifestyle is costing us in so many ways.
 We have lessened our desire and ability to move freely and comfortably in unique ways.
 People are gaining weight from eating the Standard American Diet behind their desks or in their cars.
 They are experiencing acute and chronic stress that zaps the body of energy and vitality.
 They are constantly bombarded with information, distractions, and pressure to perform better and faster.
 Too much focus is placed on phones, tablets, TV’s, and things that consume mental energy.
 These things cause people to be sedentary and out of balance internally.